“Thriving Holy Cross Parish Celebrates Fifty Years”

 Father Lee carried the burden of operating the Parish, including First Communion and Confirmation, from April until 28 June.
 The new pastor of Holy Cross, Rev. David Wynen took over operation of the Parish on that date.
 Father Dave came to Holy Cross from St. Matthew’s in Oakville.

-The year 2006 marks the 50th Anniversary of Holy Cross Parish and 151 years since the building of the first Catholic Church in Georgetown.
+The year 2006 marked the 50th Anniversary of Holy Cross Parish and 151 years since the building of the first Catholic Church in Georgetown.
 We have certainly built upon the achievements of our ancestors in faith.
 Their early vision of the Catholic Church in Georgetown has been confirmed and the parishioners of Holy Cross are proud to bear witness to their faith.